Dogwood Control

 Spreading Fertilizer to prevent Dogwood return

-• To prevent Dogwood from regrowing, address soil moisture issues by improving drainage and other routine maintenance tasks to make the environment less conducive to Dogwood tree establishment.
+• To prevent dogwood from regrowing, address soil moisture issues by improving drainage and other routine maintenance tasks to make the environment less conducive to dogwood tree establishment.

 • Mow your yard at an optimum height of 3 to 4 inches to improve root growth.